Join ASPE

 | Industrial Exhibits | Extensive Tutorial Program | Student Challenge | Scholarships |

-Plan to submit a short abstract using this template.
-Upload your short abstract in PDF format at this link:
+Plan to submit an extended abstract using this template.
+Upload your extended abstract in PDF format at this link:

 Awards and Scholarships

 The College of Fellows recognizes and honors exceptional members of the Society who have made outstanding contributions to the art and practice of Precision Engineering.
-Nominations are due by Wednesday, April 30, 2025.
+Thank you for your nominations.

 The Early Career Award recognizes important technical contributions from ASPE members who are in the early stages of their careers.
-Nominations for these two awards are due by Wednesday, April 30, 2025.
+Thank you for your nominations.

 Student Challenge

-ASPE is proud to host the popular and well-received Annual Student Challenge this year in San Diego.
-Information on how to register your team is forthcoming.
+ASPE is proud to host the popular and well-received Annual Student Challenge this year in San Diego, see the student challenge page for information on team registration.

 Call for Papers (PDF)